1989 Atlantic hurricane season: Hurricane Dean

 A tropical wave developed into Tropical Depression Five on July 31, while situated about halfway between Cape Verde and the Lesser Antilles.
 The following day, the depression intensified into Tropical Storm Dean.
 Heading generally west-northwestward, Dean intensified into a hurricane on August 2.
 The storm remained a Category 1 hurricane as it curved northward, bypassing the Lesser Antilles.
 Tracking northward, Dean accelerated and intensified into a Category 2 hurricane while bypassing Bermuda late on August 6.
 Thereafter, Dean turned northeastward and weakened to a tropical storm, before making landfall in southern Newfoundland on August 8.
 The storm continued in the northeast direction and lost tropical characteristics south of Greenland on the following day.

 As Dean approached the Lesser Antilles, heavy rainfall and strong winds were reported in Antigua and Barbuda.
 However, no damage was reported.
 In Bermuda, winds gusted up to 113 mph and 3–5 inches (76.2–127 mm) of precipitation fell.
 Although Dean caused no fatalities, 16 people were injured.
 According to insurance claims, the storm damaged 648 buildings, 72 boats, 36 vehicles, and one pier.
 Additionally, strong winds downed power lines, leaving 65,000 people without electricity.
 Overall, damage on the island was approximately $8.9 million, with $3.9 million incurred at the Naval Air Station Bermuda Annex.
-Storm surge up to 1.7 ft occurred in India, though no significant erosion was reported.
+Storm surge up to 1.7 ft occurred in North Carolina, though no significant erosion was reported.
 In Atlantic Canada, light to moderate rainfall was reported, and tropical storm force winds were observed in some areas.
 Furthermore, waves at 26 ft (7.92 m) were reported on Sable Island.